The Three Gifts From the Wise Men - a Christmas Story

 “My son, you have died that Jesus might live!
 How can I accept that?”

 The incense burned out and the smoke thinned.
-Levi said, “I must go now, Father.”
+“I must go now, Father.”

 “Why must you go?
 Why leave me in this miserable world?”